imran-riz/Library-Management-System-Version-1/README.md

 Further features to be implemented:
 - Creating a new member account
 - Printing the records of books and ones been borrowed
-- A way to set the number of max books to be borrowed without direcetly accessing the database.
+- A way to make changes to the settings(like the number of max books to be borrowed) without direcetly accessing the database.